 - Silt and mud from flooding can be hiding broken glass, nails, and other sharp objects.
 Try not to drive on it.

 - Only walk on silt and mud in safety boots.
-My husband was wearing thick rubber boots in home clean up and still got a nail through his foot.
+My husband was wearing thick rubber boots in a home clean up after flooding during Hurricane Harvey and still got a nail through his foot.